 If an applicant is unable to achieve the performance goals due to site restrictions, flexible treatment options must be implemented following the BCWMC design sequence flow chart (see Appendix A).
 The presence of low-infiltrating soils, shallow bedrock, and karst topography are examples of locations that are not conducive to infiltration as a stormwater management approach.
 Other restrictions include but are not limited to sites that have contaminated soil or shallow groundwater, existing building or utility conflicts, or other site constraints such as zoning requirements that create difficulties in providing volume reduction.

-Using the flow chart, project proposers are taken through a step-by-step approach to document site restrictions and how they have attempted to meet the 1.0-inch or 0.5-inch performance goal.
-If the performance goal is shown to be infeasible, a 0.5-inch performance and a 75 percent annual total phosphorus removal goal is explored, followed by a maximum extent practicable volume reduction and a 60 percent annual total phosphorus removal goal, and then a final option to meet the 1.0-inch volume reduction goal at an off-site location.
+Using the flow chart, project proposers are taken through a step-by-step approach to document site restrictions and how they have attempted to meet the 1.1-inch, 1.0-inch or 0.5-inch performance goal.
+If the performance goal is shown to be infeasible, a 0.55-inch performance and a 75 percent annual total phosphorus removal goal is explored, followed by a maximum extent practicable volume reduction and a 60 percent annual total phosphorus removal goal, and then a final option to meet the 1.1-inch, 1.0-inch or 0.5-inch volume reduction goal at an off-site location.

 Approved Techniques